oldestlivingboy/assets/clubhouse/clubs/pirate-club/description.markdown

 # Description

-Pirate Club hosts conversations about re-decentralizing the internet (not just with blockchains!), experimenting with online business models (not just tokenomics!), and preserving personal privacy and security.
+Pirate Club hosts conversations about re-decentralizing the internet (not just blockchains!), experimenting with online business models (not just cryptocurrency!), and preserving personal privacy and security.

 🐟 🐠 🐡

-What people are saying about Pirate Club:
+Here’s what people are saying:

-“If we … were good, God would permit us to be pirates.”
+“Every generation welcomes the pirates from the last.”
-– Mark Twain
+– Lawrence Lessig

 “It’s better to be a pirate than join the navy.”
 – Steve Jobs

-“I think people want to look like pirates.”
+“This pirate trend [is] the new look for the 90s.”
 – Cosmo Kramer